 9. Data Subject Rights; Data Export and Return.

 9.1.
 Access; Rectification; Restricted Processing; Portability.
-During the applicable Term, Appogee HR will, in a manner consistent with the functionality of the Services, enable Customer to access, rectify and restrict processing of Customer Data, including via the deletion functionality provided by Us as described in Section 6.1 (Deletion During Term).
+During the applicable Term, Appogee HR will, in a manner consistent with the functionality of the Services, enable Customer and End Customer (as applicable) to access, rectify and restrict processing of Customer Data, including via the deletion functionality provided by Us as described in Section 6.1 (Deletion During Term).

 9.2.
-Data Export and Return; Appogee HR will enable Customer to export or retrieve Customer Data using the “Employee Data Export” functionality of the Services during the Term or, by raising a support case no later than 14 days after expiry of the Term to request temporary access to complete an export only.
-Customer is solely responsible for ensuring all Data required has been exported before the automatic data deletion takes place as per clause 6.2.
+Data Export and Return; Appogee HR will enable Customer and End Customer (as applicable) to export or retrieve Customer Data using the “Employee Data Export” functionality of the Services during the Term or, by raising a support case no later than 14 days after expiry of the Term to request temporary access to complete an export only.
+Customer and End Customer (as applicable) are solely responsible for ensuring all Data required has been exported before the automatic data deletion takes place as per clause 6.2.

 9.3.
 Data Subject Requests.

 9.3.1.
 Customer’s Responsibility for Requests.
-During the applicable Term, if Appogee HR receives any request from a data subject in relation to Customer Personal Data, We will advise the data subject to submit his/her request to Customer, and Customer will be responsible for responding to any such request including, where necessary, by using the functionality of the Services.
+During the applicable Term, if Appogee HR receives any request from a data subject or Authorised User in relation to Customer Personal Data, We will advise the data subject to submit his/her request to Customer or if request is made by an Authorised User by directing them to contact the Customer’s HR Administrator(s) configured within the Services at https://app.appogeehr.com/your-hr-manager .
+Customer will be solely responsible for responding to any such request including, where necessary, by using the functionality of the Services.